kaihuchen/articles/LMMissues/index.md

     The animal has the distinctive features of a medium to large feline predator, including a tawny brown coat, muscular build, and long tail.
 However, without additional context about the location or scale, it's difficult to definitively identify the exact species from this single image alone.

-Notably, GPT-4V is paying attention to the wooden deck, even though the directive is to ignore all contextual information.
+Notably, GPT-4V is paying attention to the wooden deck which is somewhat visible in the cropped image, even though the directive is to ignore all contextual information.

 ## Test #4: Image Masked to Eliminate All Contextual Information

 Next we mask the image without changing its resolution, as follows:

 <img src="../assets/images/cougar_masked.png" alt="image" style="width:75%">

+The prompt used here is the same as Test #3:

+  > *Identify the large brown animal in the image.
+Ignore all contextual information and judge strictly by the features of the animal.
+List the top-5 possible candidates in descending likelihood.*

 Here are the results: